 Last week I posted about the benefits of turmeric and our recipe for golden paste.
 Find it here.
-Since then I’ve had a few questions regarding rumours followers have heard about the safety of this spice.
-So, I’ve do my research and decided to do another post answering these questions and getting to the bottom of some turmeric fact and myths!
+Since then I’ve had a few questions regarding rumors followers have heard about the safety of this spice.
+So, I’ve done my research and decided to do another post answering these questions and getting to the bottom of some turmeric facts and myths!

 Turmeric fact or fiction?

 Statement: Turmeric does not interact with any medications.

 Hate to start on a negative, but this is a very important one!
 Although it is generally very safe, it may slow blood clotting.
 It should not be taken in large doses alongside medications that do the same.
 These include aspirin, clopidogrel (Plavix), diclofenac (Voltaren, Cataflam, others), ibuprofen (Advil, Motrin, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, warfarin (Coumadin), and others.
 Also, those preparing for surgery would be best off avoiding large doses for about a week beforehand.

 This is undoubted, a Turmeric fact.
 Turmeric contains curcumin.
 Read more about this powerful anti-inflammatory here.

 Interestingly, this is a bit of both.
 High levels found in supplements should be avoided.
 This is due to the risk of it stimulating the uterus, possibly leading to a miscarriage.
 However, in the small amounts you would find in food, not only is it generally considered safe but may be beneficial due to its many positive effects.